Originally posted on July 26, 2016

-We are beginning a new series of posts that will profile the authors and artists featured in our latest volume, Trust.
+We are continuing our series of posts that will profile the authors and artists featured in our Trust volume.
 Learn more about the Trust volume here.
-Click this link to order Trust and previous volumes.
+Click this link to order Trust and other volumes.

 Lené Gary shared “Three True Stories about Dispersion” with readers of our Trust volume, documenting in lyrical style the stories of three individuals negatively impacted by pesticide application.
 The third story is her own: the story of her brush with death as a teen due to organophosphate pesticide poisoning, though she did not knowingly expose herself to these pesticides.
 This is only the beginning of her story, however, as she has lived for the intervening two decades with extreme chemical sensitivity, seeking and finally finding a location (rural Vermont) where she can live with her condition.